 - Recycling bins and kitchen compost pail provided.

 Set near the front of our ten-acre farm, there is a wrap-around porch and shaded outdoor sitting areas for bird-watching and enjoying the outdoors.
 Porch swing for morning or afternoon coffee and outdoor seating.

-- Television with local channels and internet
+- Smart TV and internet

 - An assortment of books, many about and written by Louisiana authors